thindil/nimalyzer/doc/configuration.rst

     explanation Using standard types like string or int can lead to hard to find bugs when wrong parameters are interacting with self.
 Also, using a separated types give more information about the parameter.

     check namedParams
-    explanation Named parameters allow avoiding assigning invalid values to the calls but also allow to assing the calls' parameters in arbitrary order.
+    explanation Named parameters allow avoiding assigning invalid values to the calls but also allow to assign the calls' parameters in arbitrary order.

     check hasDoc all
     explanation The documentation is a love's letter to your future self. :) Documentation make our lives easier, especially if we have return to the code after a longer period of time.